Brian Bowman (politician): City building

-Bowman’s tenure has also seen a high level of investment in water and waste infrastructure.
-He has overseen improvements to the South End Sewage Treatment Plant(handling 20% of the city’s wastewater) and the North End Sewage Treatment Plant (handling 70% of the city’s wastewater).
+Bowman's tenure has also seen a high level of investment in water and waste infrastructure.
+He has overseen improvements to the South End Sewage Treatment Plant(handling 20% of the city's wastewater) and the North End Sewage Treatment Plant (handling 70% of the city's wastewater).
 The total cost to upgrade the North End Plant is estimated to be $1.8 billion.
 The City of Winnipeg also invests approximately $30 million per year on the replacement of combined sewers with separated sewers to reduce the number of overflow incidents into the surrounding waterways.

 In July 2020, the City of Winnipeg also initiated a composting pilot program at a cost of $1.8 million.
 The program collects food waste from 4000 households.
 This was initiated as a means to reduce emissions from the Brady landfill and meet waste diversion targets set previously of 50% diversion from landfill.
 Citizen satisfaction has risen with garbage collection from 83% in 2016 to 94% in 2020.
 Service deficiencies per 10 000 collections have also decreased from 12.2 in 2016 to 0.9 in 2019.
 Citizen satisfaction has also risen with recycling collection from 81% in 2016 to 88% in 2020.

+Judicial career

+In December 2022, Bowman was appointed as a judge of the Manitoba Court of King's Bench, with his swearing in taking place in March 2024.